egoexpress/dotfiles/README.md

   your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `dotfiles/scripts/bootstrap`.

+## Private Information

+To handle private information a separate filesystem hierarchy under `~/.private` was introduced.
+You can place `.zsh` files which are loaded through `dotfiles/scripts/install` as well.
+The `.symlink` function works here as well.

+I also introduced a `.relative` naming scheme to mix in configuration files with private information.
+So, if you e.g. use WeeChat, some configuration files contain private information you don't want to have in a public repo.
+So you can split the `.weechat` dir as following:

+- **~/.dotfiles/weechat/weechat.symlink** contains all the files without private infos.
+This dir will be linked at `~/.weechat`.
+- **~/.private/weechat/weechat.relative** contains all the other files with private information.
+Symlinks in `~/.weechat` will be created for each of these files.

 ## Install